-In some instances, liquid waste that falls into Charging Category 3 is transported to the wastewater treatment plant.
-Examples of such waste may include tankered landfill leachate or dairy waste from unsewered areas.
+In some instances, liquid waste that falls into Charging Category 3 is transported to the STW.
+Examples of such waste may include tankered landfill leachate or dairy waste from un-sewered areas.
 In such instances, Council will determine the appropriate approval holder (waste generator or the transporter) and invoice accordingly.